 While the status of our atmospheric ozone layer has been improving over the last few years, a ‘hole’ still reappears annually between August to October in the Southern Hemisphere.

-How is Ozone Created?
+How is Ground-level Ozone Formed?

-‘Bad Ozone’: Ground-level Ozone & Impact on Health
+Ground-level Ozone Pollution & Impact on Health

 The most vulnerable individuals are children since their lungs are still developing.
-Next are those with weakened immunity and/or existing lung diseases as well as those who spend a lot of time outdoors.
+Next are those with weakened immunity and/or existing respiratory diseases as well as those who spend a lot of time outdoors.